pwr4exp: Power Analysis for Experimental Designs

 #> 1 2 3 4

-Categorical-by-numerical interactions
+Factor-by-numerical interactions

-and regression coefficients for x
+and the regression coefficients for

-level of fA
+at each level of fA

 mkdesign(~ fA * x, df1)$fixeff$means